TudorHulban/rest-articles/README.md

-# rest-articles
+# rest-articles (MVP)
 ## Introduction
 The repository contains functionality that serves interacting with an Article object.
-The Article with plural Articles is an object with title and URL as properties.
+The Article, with plural Articles, is an object with title and URL as properties.
-The object is defines as:
+The object is defined as:
 ```go
 type Article struct {
 	Title string `db:"title" json:"title"`